 “Beginning with Cannonballs spans fifty years in a poignant yet difficult friendship.
 Through each episode, each explosive cannonball, the novel takes an unstinting and courageous look at how societal forces can seek to destroy the truth that lies beneath the surface of our skin: that we are all sisters and brothers at heart.”
 J.E.
 Irvin, author of The Dark End of the Rainbow and The Strange Disappearance of Rose Stone

 “Jill McCroskey Coupe’s compelling story of an unlikely friendship in the segregated South is unforgettable.
 Hanna and Gail’s struggle to defy the odds of racism and social status is truly one of hope.
 Such lovely and deft writing from a masterful storyteller.
 A must-read.”
-Kim Bradley, short story writer and Assistant Professor of English at Flagler College
+Kim Bradley, author of Spillway

 “As little girls doing cannonballs off a diving board, Hanna and Gail produce big splashes.
 A number of minor characters, just by showing up, do the same.
 The ripple effects make this powerful and perceptive novel an engrossing read.”
 Joan Zelinka, MLA, MSW, former medical social worker at the Johns Hopkins Health System.

 PLEASE ORDER FROM YOUR FAVORITE BOOKSTORE, FROM BOOKSHOP.ORG, OR BY CLICKING ON AN ICON BELOW:

 Winner of the 2017 Independent Publisher Book Awards (IPPY) Gold Medal for Regional Fiction, South.
 To order a copy of True Stories at the Smoky View or to find an Independent bookstore, please click on an icon below.

 REVIEWS for True Stories at the Smoky View: